confluentinc/operator-earlyaccess/external-access-static-host-based/README.rst

 Deploy Ingress Controller and Ingress
 =====================================

+In many load balancer use cases, the decryption happens at the load balancer, and then unencrypted data is passed along to the endpoint.
+This is known as SSL termination.
+With the Kafka protocol, however, the broker expects to perform the SSL handshake directly with the client.
+To achieve this, SSL passthrough is required.
+SSL passthrough is the action of passing data through a load balancer to a server without decrypting it.
+Therefore, whatever Ingress controller you choose must support SSL passthrough to access Kafka using static host-based routing.

+In this tutorial, we will use the Nginx Ingress controller.
+Replace this section with the `<#appendix-istio-gateway>`__ if you would rather use Istio Gateway.

 Deploy Ingress Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-An Ingress controller is required to access Kafka using the static host-based routing.
-In this tutorial, we will use Nginx Ingress controller.
-Replace this section with the Istio Gateway appendix if you would rather use Istio Gateway. `<#appendix-istio-gateway>`__

-SSL passthrough is the action of passing data through a load balancer to a server without decrypting it.
-In many load balancer use cases, the decryption or SSL termination happens at the load balancer and data is passed along to the endpoint.
-But SSL passthrough keeps the data encrypted as it travels through the load balancer - and this is what Kafka expects.

 #.
 Add the Kubernetes NginX Helm repo and update the repo.